 Brain Awareness Week Activities

 Brain Awareness Week is a worldwide celebration of the brain that brings together scientists, families, schools, and communities with the goal to increase public awareness of the progress and benefits of brain research.
-Our lab participates in a variety of activities at Michigan State University, including the Neuroscience Fair, Elementary Science Night, and Brain Bee.
+Our lab participates in a variety of activities at Michigan State University, including the MSU Science Festival, Neuroscience Fair, Elementary Science Night, and Brain Bee.
 To learn more about yearly activities and how to get involved, please visit The Brain Awareness Website from the Dana Foundation and the Brain Awareness Campaign from the Society for Neuroscience.

 For information on improving teaching and learning in the STEM disciplines at Michigan State University, please visit Create for STEM Institure.